 Many thanks to our generous grantors who enable us to provide services in our area!

 - The United Way of Cumberland County is a truly amazing supporter of Better Health.
 Their organization supports numerous local nonprofits and programs like Dolly Parton's Imagination Library! http://www.unitedway-cc.org/.
 Their support provides operational support to our core programs, meaning that YOUR donations can go directly to client aid like prescriptions and dental care!
-After Hurricane Matthew, UWCC opened up an additional grant opportunity to its partner agencies.
+After Hurricane Matthew in 2017, UWCC opened up an additional grant opportunity to its partner agencies.
 Better Health was awarded $7,000 to assist hurricane victims through direct aid and emergency diabetes kits.

 - Housing and Urban Development also supports Better Health, providing much needed funds for our emergency direct aid program to low income residents.